Downtown Seattle Commute Choices

 Last year was a historic one in transportation as commuters used multiple modes to beat Seattle Squeeze impacts.
 One in four commuters shifted their travel patterns over the past year to better navigate this changing landscape.
 Additionally, the study finds that 36% of commuters use more than one mode of transportation during the workweek.
 These multi-modal commuters primarily choose transit and telework.

 From 2010-2019 center city drive alone commutes increased by approximately 6,000 while all other modes grew by approximately 82,000 commutes.
 The drive alone rate fell nine percentage points since 2010 while downtown added over 90,000 jobs.

-Conducted by EMC Research, the Mode Split Survey studies the travel habits of thousands of downtown Seattle commuters across hundreds of companies.
-Included in the survey are large employers affected by the state’s Commute Trip Reduction (CTR) law as well as smaller businesses.
-The survey has been conducted since 2010, providing detailed insights into commuter trends for transit, single-occupancy-vehicle (SOV), walking, biking, rideshare and other modes.
-Typically conducted biannually, the study was conducted in an off-year for the first time in 2017.
+The Center City Mode Split Survey is a biannual survey that studies the travel habits of thousands of downtown Seattle commuters across hundreds of small and large companies.
+The survey has been conducted since 2010, providing detailed insights into commuter trends for transit, single-occupancy-vehicle (SOV), walking, biking, vanpool, carpool and other modes

 For more information or media inquiries contact Ryan Bush at 206-613-3248 or by email.